emqx/cloud-docs/en_US/deployments/vpc_peering.md

     3. In **Name**, enter a name for your peering connection.
     4. In **Your VPC Network**, enter the name of your GCP VPC network.
     5. In **Peered VPC network**, select **In another project**.
-    6. In **Project ID**, enter EMQ X Cloud Project ID.
-You can find this name in the VPC Peering view in EMQ X Cloud.
+    6. In **Project ID**, enter EMQX Cloud Project ID.
+You can find this name in the VPC Peering view in EMQX Cloud.
-    7. In **VPC network name**, enter your EMQ X Cloud VPC Name.
-You can find this name in the VPC Peering view in EMQ X Cloud.
+    7. In **VPC network name**, enter your EMQX Cloud VPC Name.
+You can find this name in the VPC Peering view in EMQX Cloud.
     8. Click **CREATE**.

    ![gcp_peering](./_assets/gcp_peering.png)

 3. You will see the status of peering connection is **Active** if succeeded.
    ![gcp_console_peering](./_assets/gcp_console_peering.png)
-   and you will see the status of VPC Peering on EMQ X Cloud is **running**.
+   and you will see the status of VPC Peering on EMQX Cloud is **running**.
    ![](./_assets/gcp_cloud_console.png)

-4. Create firewall to allow your EMQ X CLoud deployment to access your GCP network
+4. Create firewall to allow your EMQX CLoud deployment to access your GCP network
    1. Click **Firewall**, and Click **CREATE FIREWALL RULE**.
    2. In **Network**, select your GCP network
    3. In **Targets**, select **All instances in the network**, or you can select other option according to your situation.